duckdb/duckdb-web/_posts/2024-01-26-multi-database-support-in-duckdb.md

 └───────────────────────────┘└───────────────────────────┘└───────────────────────────┘
 ```

-> Several changes have been made to Postgres extension since the last release.
-Use `FORCE INSTALL postgres` to install the latest version of the extension.

 ## Transactions

 All statements executed within DuckDB are executed within a transaction.
 If an explicit `BEGIN TRANSACTION` is not called, every statement will execute in its own transaction.
 This also applies to queries that are executed over other storage engines.
 These storage engines also support explicit `BEGIN`, `COMMIT` and `ROLLBACK` statements.